Biodegradable Straws: What They're Made Of, Why They Matter & Where To Get Them

-Some straw brands made from materials that are more eco-friendly than conventional plastic straws include Eco Products made from PLA, Aardvark Straws made of paper, Preserve Straws made of paper, Harvest Straws made of grain, and Bambu Straws made of—you guessed it—bamboo.
+Some straw brands made from materials that are more eco-friendly than conventional plastic straws include Eco Products made from PLA, Turtle Buddy made from PLA, Aardvark Straws made of paper, Preserve Straws made of paper, Harvest Straws made of grain, and Bambu Straws made of—you guessed it—bamboo.

 What other kinds of straws are out there?

 Reusable straws (some of which are biodegradable too, like Bambu) are another option.
 Brands like Simply Straws (made of glass) and Klean Kanteen (made of metal) are pumping out straws meant to be reused again and again, and these days even Tiffany's is offering a luxe sterling silver alternative to the tune of $250 if you really want to slurp down that matcha latte in style.

 Here are a few more reusable straw alternatives to check out.

 And do you want to know if you should you go Keto?
 Paleo?
 Deciding what to eat to feel your best shouldn’t be complicated.
 We’ve removed the guesswork to give you all the best nutrition tips & tools, all in one place.
 Ready to kickstart your health journey?
 We’re here to guide you.